Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 <a name="scytale"></a>
 #### Scytale Cipher
-One of the oldest known exmaples is the Spartan scytale, where the Ancient Greeks would wrap a ribbon around a cylindrical rod of uniform circumference before writing a message on the ribbon horizontally.
+One of the oldest known examples is the Spartan scytale, where the Ancient Greeks would wrap a ribbon around a cylindrical rod of uniform circumference before writing a message on the ribbon horizontally.
 The key would set the number of characters in each row.

 <a name="columnar_transposition"></a>
-#### Columnar Transposition
+#### Columnar Transposition Cipher
-Add level of complexity to scytale, instead of taking the text from the left-most to right-most columns, the order of which column to take the text from (also known as key for this cipher) is changed.
+This cipher adds a level of complexity to the scytale cipher, instead of taking the text from the left-most to the right-most columns, the order of which column to take the text from (also known as the key for this cipher) is changed.

 <a name="matrix_transposition"></a>
 #### Matrix Transposition Cipher